ibm-ecosystem-engineering/ibm-gsi-cloudnative-journey/docs/developer-advanced-1/code-engine.md

 - Navigate to the **Applications** Section in the left nav.
 - Click on the **Create application** button on top of the applications list table
 - Now Navigate to the Create Application Page
 - Provide Name to you application.
-This is a uniqiue name within the project.
+This is a unique name within the project.
 An application name must consist of lower case alphanumeric characters, '-' and must start and end with an alphanumeric character
 - select the 'choose the code to run' option either as Container image
 - Now Select the **configure Image** option to deploy your application directly from the Image Registry
 - Configure the image registry by providing the registry server, registry access, namespace, repository and tag for the image registry from the Application to Deployed.
-Ensure the registry has already configured as part of the Registry access discused earlier.
+Ensure the registry has already configured as part of the Registry access discussed earlier.
 - The above can be configured by clicking the button **Specify image reference**.
 ![CodeEngine Application Deployment Image Reference](../images/code-engine/ce-appdeploy-imgreference.png)